microsoft/fabricrealtimelab/modules/module06c.md

 ![Schema with Fact](../images/module06/schemawithfact.png)

+The date and symbol tables should already be populated.
 With the schema in place, we're ready to look at our main notebook that will process the incremental load into the fact table.

 ## 3. Load fact table